 Use Windows Analytics with Configuration Manager

-Windows Analytics is a set of solutions that run on Operations Management Suite.
-The solutions allow you to form insight into the current state of your environment.
+Windows Analytics is a set of solutions that allow you to form insight into the current state of your environment.
 Devices in your environment report Windows telemetry data.
-The data can be accessed through the Operations Management Suite web portal.
+The data can be accessed through the Azure portal.
 In the case of Upgrade Readiness the data is directly available in the monitoring node of the Configuration Manager console.

 For more information, see Use Windows Analytics with Configuration Manager.